shiaky/breitbandmessung/README.md

 ## Usage

 Create a config folder and a config.cfg.
+Create a folder for the measurement results `mkdir messprotokolle`.

 For the cronjob you can use [this website](https://crontab-generator.org/).
 By default the measurement runs every 2 hours.